IBM-Bluemix-Docs/mass-data-migration/review-network-settings.md

 {:preview: .preview}
 {:term: .term}

-# Verifying IP settings
+# Reviewing network settings
-{: #verify-ip-settings}
+{: #ip-settings}

 You can review or change IP settings for the device before you connect it to your local network.
 {: shortdesc}

+Opted to configure the device manually?
+Use the [_System Control Display_ (LCD screen)](#use-lcd-screen) to manually configure the device after it's delivered to your location.
+{: tip}

 ## Using the LCD screen
 {: #use-lcd-screen}

-You can use the _System Control Display_ screen to manage the IP settings for the network ports on the device.
+Use the _System Control Display_ screen to manage the IP settings for the network ports on the device.

 ![The image shows a top-down view of the LCD screen on the Mass Data Migration device.](images/mdms-verify-config.svg){: caption="Figure 1.
 Shows a top-down view of the LCD screen on the Mass Data Migration device" caption-side="bottom"}